History of Islam in Yemen: First Zaydi imamate in Sa'ada (897–1058)

 While the two Isma'ili da'is extended their influence, another Shi'a leader arrived in Yemen: Yahya, a representative of the Zaydi sect.
 In Zaydi doctrine, as in Isma'ilism, the imam has to be a descendant of Fatimah and Ali, but the position is not hereditary or by appointment (nass), unlike in the Twelver and Isma'ili traditions of Shi'a Islam.
 Instead, it can be claimed by any qualified Fatimid who fulfills a number (usually 14) of stringent conditions (religious learning, piety, bravery, etc.), by 'rising' (khuruj) and 'calling' (da'wa) for the allegiance of the faithful.
 Zaydi doctrine emphasized that the imamate was not contingent on popular acclaim or election; the very act of da'wa denoted God's choice.
 On the other hand, if a more excellent candidate appeared, the incumbent imam was obliged to acknowledge him.

-Previous Zaydi uprisings against the Abbasids in Iraq and the Hijaz—the heartlands of the Islamic world—had failed, but had been successful in the Caliphate's peripheral areas: Idris ibn Abdallah, a great-greta-grandson of Ali, had founded a Zaydi state in what is now Morocco, while a distant relative of Yahya's, Hasan ibn Zayd, had founded a Zaydi state in Tabaristan, a mountainous region on the southern shores of the Caspian Sea.
+Previous Zaydi uprisings against the Abbasids in Iraq and the Hijaz—the heartlands of the Islamic world—had failed, but had been successful in the Caliphate's peripheral areas: Idris ibn Abdallah, a great-greta-grandson of Ali, had founded the Idrisid dynasty in what is now Morocco, while a distant relative of Yahya's, Hasan ibn Zayd, had founded a Alid dynasty in Tabaristan, a mountainous region on the southern shores of the Caspian Sea.
 Yahya himself spent some time in Tabaristan, before being invited to Yemen in 893/4 to settle tribal disputes in the north of the country.
 This first sojourn failed, and he had left, but in 897 he returned and quickly established a state based in Sa'ada, in the northern highlands, with himself as imam with the title al-Hadi ila'l-Haqq (lit. 'the Leader to the Truth').
 Given the continued presence and importance of the Zaydi imamate in the subsequent Yemeni history, up to the dissolution of the Zaydi kingdom in 1962, this marks one of the most important turning points in Yemeni history.